Have you finally settled down and built the house of your dreams? Or perhaps you bought one and planned to renovate it.

 But that doesn’t mean a 16-AWG is useless.
 It ultimately comes down to what you plan to install into your circuit.
 Usually, you can find 16-AWG in extension cords.
 On the other hand, the 14-AWG ones are used mainly to connect lighting to a power source.

-How do AWG gauge wire sizes work?
+How do the different sizes work?

 The American Wire Gauge is the most commonly used system in the US.
 As a consumer passionate about home improvement, you should at least know its basics.